-The Model Risk function within JPMorgan Chase is independent of the model owners.
-It reviews and approves a wide range of models, including risk management, valuation and regulatory capital models used by the Company.
-The Model Risk review and governance functions are part of JPMorgan Chase's Model Risk unit, and its Model Risk Executive reports to JPMorgan Chase's Chief Risk Officer ("CRO").
-When reviewing a model, the Model Risk function analyzes and challenges the model methodology, and the reasonableness of model assumptions and may perform or require additional testing, including backtesting of model outcomes.
+The Model Risk function reviews and approves a wide range of models, including risk management, valuation and regulatory capital models used by the Company.
+The Model Risk function is independent of model users and developers.
+JPMorgan Chase's Firmwide Model Risk Executive reports to JPMorgan Chase's Chief Risk Officer ("CRO").
+When reviewing a model, the Model Risk function analyzes and challenges the model methodology, and the reasonableness of model assumptions and may perform or require additional testing, including back-testing of model outcomes.